nickjj/title-case-converter/README.md

 The quoted string of words is useful if you want to use `&` in your title and don't want to worry about escaping it.
 An example of that would be: `tcc "ren & stimpy"`, which would produce `Ren & Stimpy` as output.

+#### Piping Output from Another Program

+If you want to pipe the output of another program as input to `tcc`, that works too.

+`echo hello world, this is a test | tcc` produces the same output as `tcc hello world, this is a test`.

 ## Style Guides